thomasmerel/Botniversaire/README.md

 # ToDo

 - Log file : Record all the actions done by the bot.
+- Improve the bot, so he will become a real little boy.

 # Invite this bot to your server